Kårstø Power Station

-Kårstø Power Station is an unused natural gas-fired thermal power plant located at the Kårstø industrial site in the southwestern part of the municipality of Tysvær in Rogaland county, Norway.
+Kårstø Power Station is an unused natural gas-fired thermal power plant located at the Kårstø industrial site in the southwestern part of Tysvær Municipality in Rogaland county, Norway.
 The station lies along the Boknafjorden, about 12 km east of the town of Kopervik.
 The power plant is owned and operated by the Naturkraft company, which is itself equally owned by Statkraft and Statoil.
 Initial construction costs totaled about and the turbine was delivered from Siemens.
 The plant opened on 2 November 2007 and was used intermittently for a few years before being mothballed on 3 October 2014.
 Approval for decommissioning was granted by the Norwegian government in 2016.
 Dismantling started in September 2017.

 Capacity

 The power station has an installed capacity of 420 MW, with an annual production of 3.5 TWh, equivalent of 3% of the Norwegian electrical production.
 The power station consumes about 0.6 billion normal cubic meter natural gas per year, or 0.5% of Norwegian natural gas exports.
 Emissions are 1.2 million tonnes of carbon dioxide and 5 parts per million of nitrogen oxide.
 The entire output of the station is in electricity, since there is no need for district heating in the uninhabited area.
 Spill water is emitted at 18 C and not utilized.